TheInnocent1983/steam-forum-repo/readme.md

 ---

+## About the project
+`steam-forum-repo` is a containerized web platform that provides a community forum for gamers to discuss their favorite titles and share insights.
+Built with Django and PostgreSQL, it consists of a discussion system, user authentication, and a production-ready infrastructure managed via Docker and Nginx.

 ## Features
 - **User Authentication:** Sign up, log in, and logout functionality.
 - **Forum Management:** Create, read, update, and delete game topics.